 Just because you’re not eating meat anymore doesn’t mean you can’t enjoy this classic pasta dish.
 Our version is made with tempeh, a fermented soy product similar to tofu.
 It has a firm texture with plenty of bite, making it an excellent option to replace minced beef.

 We like to serve this with courgetti when we feel like a light meal.
 However, when we’re looking for something more substantial, we pile it on top of a bowl of freshly cooked wholewheat spaghetti.
-Filling, delicious and packed with flavor!
+Filling, delicious and packed with flavour!

 Vegan poke bowl